-- The Company will pay to the Lender an arrangement fee in an amount equal to 0.925% of the facility amount, payable on the date of the first disbursement under the facility; and - the Company will issue to the Lender a total of 7,500,000 common share purchase warrants exercisable to purchase one common share in the capital of the Company at a price of CAD\$0.025 for a period of 36 months.
-The fair value of warrants issued was calculated at \$75 and recorded as finance costs as it was determined that the loan was an extinguishment.
+The Company will pay Accendo an arrangement fee in an amount equal to 0.925% of the facility amount, payable on the date of the first disbursement under the Facility; and the Company will issue Accendo a total of 7,500,000 common share purchase warrants exercisable to purchase one common share in the capital of the Company at a price of CAD\$0.025 for a period of 36 months.
+The fair value of warrants issued was calculated at \$75 (note 16) and recorded as finance costs as it was determined that the loan was an extinguishment.